sandeepkasaragod/workshop_temp/running_bioinfo_pipeline.md

 modifying these files.
 We can use it for input but not direct manipulation of the data.
 It is best to create a well defined space for any processed data.
-Now let us have a look at number of raw data available and some more details of it.
+Now let us have a look at number of raw data available and get some more details of it.

 ------------------------------------------------------------------------